junxit/us-congress-bills-110/metadata.md

 - 2007-05-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 161.
 - 2007-05-23 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6572-6573; text as passed Senate: CR S6573)
 - 2007-05-23 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6572-6573; text as passed Senate: CR S6573)
+- 2007-05-24 — Message on Senate action sent to the House.
+- 2007-05-24 — Received in the House.
+- 2007-05-24 — Referred to the House Committee on Oversight and Government Reform.